Superman IV: The Quest for Peace: Development and casting

-Alexander Salkind and his son Ilya, the producers of the Superman series, planned to produce a fourth installment if Superman III grossed at least $40 million.
+Alexander Salkind and his son Ilya, the producers of the Superman series, planned to produce a fourth Superman film if Superman III grossed at least $40 million.
 The film received an unexpectedly negative reaction but still grossed $80.2 million.
-Reeve was also hesitant to return to the series as Superman, bowing out from a planned cameo appearance in Supergirl.
+Reeve was also hesitant to return to the series as Superman.
 The Salkinds announced plans for a fourth film regardless, but after the commercial failures of Supergirl and their next film Santa Claus: The Movie caused them financial strain they began to consider if the franchise had run its course.

 After negotiations during the 38th Cannes Film Festival, Ilya Salkind agreed to sell the Superman franchise to Menahem Golan and Yoram Globus of The Cannon Group, Inc. for $5 million in June 1985.
 The studio enticed Reeve to return by offering him $6 million, financing for his pet project Street Smart, and approval over the story and director.